A Detailed Overview of the GRE

 The Analytical Writing Section

-The AW section was developed a few years ago to replace the old Analytical section, which used logic games and other question types to test analytical aptitude.
-The advantage of the AW section, to those who are evaluating your scores, is that it tests a real skill that will be used in your graduate studies — writing.
+The AW section was developed several years ago to replace the Analytical section, which used logic games and other question types to test analytical aptitude.
+The advantage of the AW section, to those evaluating your scores, is that it tests a real skill used in your graduate studies — writing.
 The schools that receive your scores have the option to see the actual essays that you write, although they must request them.
-Your essays will each receive a score of between 0 and 6 depending on the strength of your argument and the quality of your written English.
+Your essays will each receive a score of between 0 and 6, on half point increments, depending on the strength of your argument and the quality of your written English.
 The scores will be averaged together to produce your final score.

 Initially, the essays are graded by an “e-rater” and a human grader.
 The “e-rater” is proprietary ETS computer system.
 If the e-rater grade and the human grade differ by more than a point, a second human grader is called in to score the essay and his or her score will be used in your overall AW average score.